Greenstand/greenstand-documentation/user-guides/walletapihow.md

 So Alice and Bob create a *trust relationship*, as follows.

-1. Bob sends a request to create the trust:
+First, Bob sends a request to create the trust:
 ```
 Method: POST
 Path: /wallet/trust_relationships